-The IRS requires you to pay income taxes throughout the year as you earn income, not just on April 15, unless you are exempt for some reason.
+The IRS requires you to pay income taxes throughout the year as you earn income, not just at the tax filing deadline, unless you are exempt for some reason.
 In most cases, employers do this by withholding money from paychecks for taxes and sending it to the IRS on their employee's behalf.

 Unfortunately, household employers are not required to do this, so you could end up with a big tax bill at the end of the year.

 To avoid an end-of-year tax bill, and penalties for not paying taxes as you earned your income, you can ask your employer to withhold federal income tax from your paycheck.
 He or she must be willing to do this since it is not a requirement.
 To determine how much to withhold, fill out IRS Form W-4 using the worksheet or you can make estimated tax payments.
 Use the IRS Form 1040-ES to figure your estimated taxes or TaxCaster free tax estimator to estimate how much to withhold from your pay.